rapiz1/rathole/README.md

 will run `rathole` with only error level logging.

 If `RUST_LOG` is not present, the default logging level is `info`.

+### Tuning

+From v0.4.7, rathole enables TCP_NODELAY by default, which should benefit the latency and interactive applications like rdp, Minecraft servers.
+However, it slightly decreases the bandwidth.

+If the bandwidth is more important, TCP_NODELAY can be opted out with `nodelay = false`.

 ## Benchmark